 Desexing animals at 6 months means they do not have a chance to develop mating behaviours.
 This is also “humanising” what your pet feels.
 Dogs are an important part of the family, but remember – they are not human!

-Please contact your closest practice to schedule a time for your pet's procedure.
+Please contact your local practice to schedule a time for your pet's procedure.
 This is best done by telephone so we can discuss any specific questions you may have.
-We can also provide information about price of the procedure as this depends on the species and size of your pet.
+We can also provide information about the price of the procedure as this depends on the species and size of your pet.
 If your pet is female, we'll also ask you specific questions about her heat or oestrus cycle.